ghc/ghc/docs/users_guide/glasgow_exts.rst

     newtype Swizzle' = MkSwizzle' (Ord a => [a] -> [a])

-As of GHC 7.10, this is deprecated.
-The :ghc-flag:`-Wcontext-quantification` flag detects this situation and issues a warning.
-In GHC 8.0 this flag was deprecated and declarations such as ``MkSwizzle'`` will cause an out-of-scope error.
+Since GHC 8.0 declarations such as ``MkSwizzle'`` will cause an out-of-scope error.

 As for type signatures, implicit quantification happens for non-overloaded types too.
 So if you write this: ::